arnavwinner/AI_Project/README.md

 # MARL Penalty Shot Challenge
 In this project we have a task to do a `MARL (Multi-Agent Reinforcement Learning) Penalty Shot Challenge` by creating our own platform to pit SOTA Deep Reinforcement Learning algorithms against each other.
 It involves two agents simulating a penalty shootout.
 We have two entities that we would be playing on, `The Bar` and `The Puck`.

+## Course and Professor
+- This Project is done under Professor and Course of IIT Bhilai:

+1. `Professor: Soumyajit Pramanik`
+2. `Course: DS251`

 ## Table of Contents
 - [Features](#features)
 - [How to begin](#how-to-begin)